 It’s best to take the SAT or ACT when you're not stressed about 5 other things in life (if this is at all possible).
 Many high school students struggle with a very busy schedule, balancing schoolwork, extracurriculars, a social life, and test prep.
 Avoid taking the SAT or ACT when you have a lot of other activities going on.
 For example, May is especially busy for many students because of AP exams, finals, and end of year extracurriculars.
 But for you, March might be a bad time because you're gearing up for state championships for your sport.

 In my experience with thousands of students, students who plan to take the SAT or ACT during busy times like these end up getting very stressed, don’t have enough time to prep, and end up having a lower-than-expected performance.

 It’s better to schedule for a test date on either side of a busy period so you have more time in your schedule to prep, and less stress and anxiety.
 This can make a big difference in your final test scores.

 For most students, we recommend you try to study at least 40 hours for the SAT or ACT to see a big score improvement.
 If you can study more than this - 80, 120 hours - you'll be rewarded with higher test scores.

 If you've already taken the test several times, but don’t have time to prep for your next test, you’re unlikely to see a big score improvement.
 This is an unfortunate truth, but without learning more, you won't improve your score.

 It’s better to schedule the test for a time when you can dedicate focused study time to test prep.
 For example, many students like scheduling the test after winter break or right after summer so they can take advantage of free time to put in serious study hours.

 By using these major factors, you'll know which test dates are best for you.
-At the end of this article, we'll show you the testing plan that works best for 95% of students.
-But first, I want to tackle a common myth that you need to avoid.
+Next up, we'll show you the testing plan that works best for 95% of students.

 A Reliable SAT/ACT Testing Schedule for Most Students